Kaziksobo/Gaffers-Clipboard/docs/Project Roadmap.md

     - [ ] For each stats screen (Team, Player, etc.), create a configuration file or dictionary that maps every stat to its pixel coordinates on the screen.
 - [ ] **Expand OCR Capabilities:**
     - [ ] Create datasets for letters and symbols.
-    - [ ] Implement color masking to handle text that isn't white (e.g., player attributes).
+    - [ ] Implement colour masking to handle text that isn't white (e.g., player attributes).
 - [ ] **Build the Validator GUI:**
     - [ ] Create a new window that appears after a screen is captured.
     - [ ] Display all the extracted stats in editable text fields.